Written By: Divya LV Jegasundaram

 I wasn't sure.

-On the other hand, when engaged in fulfilling activities or with people who contributed did the same, I'd leave them feeling as if the world was an oyster, full of every opportunity I could possibly imagine.
+On the other hand, what a world of difference I would experience when engaged in fulfilling activities or with people who contributed towards me feeling as if the world was my oyster, full of every opportunity I could possibly imagine, encouraging and supporting my dreams, visions and goals.

 What was my inner voice saying now?
 Where was the nagging?

-Well, it dawned on me that just we spend time de-cluttering our homes, or we plan for that dreaded annual spring clean but how often do we step back and take a good look at who we are allowing into our lives?
+Well, it dawned on me that just as we spend time de-cluttering our homes, or we plan for that dreaded annual spring clean, perhaps even the treacherous exercise of sorting through our closets discarding all the things we don't like or use anymore, how often do we step back and take a good look at who we are allowing into our lives?
 How often do we take the time to evaluate the activities, friendships, and relationships we have and decide if they are empowering or disempowering us?
-What would our lives look like if we could move away from the "drainers" and instead surround ourselves with the "radiators"?
+What would our lives look like if we could move away from the 'drainers' and instead surround ourselves with the 'radiators?'

-As humans, we are creatures of habit, and so it goes that most choices we make will be based on what we know.
+As humans we are creatures of habit, and so it goes that most choices we make will be based on what we know, along with past or current experiences.
 Life is certainly easier when we can just carry on doing what we have always done.

 What do you choose?